BurhanAkkus/Binomial-as-Poisson-Estimation-Error-Analysis/README.md

 This project analyzes the approximation of the binomial distribution by the Poisson distribution.
 Using several distance measures, such as Kullback-Leibler (KL) divergence, Jensen-Shannon divergence, and Wasserstein distance, the project quantifies the error between these distributions for varying parameters `n` (number of trials) and `p` (probability of success).

+### Hypothesis

+In the approximation of the binomial distribution by the Poisson distribution, the underlying assumption is that no two events occur simultaneously within a given time unit.
+This assumption is valid when the success probability \( p \) is small, as the likelihood of event collisions (i.e., multiple events occurring in the same time unit) remains negligible.
+However, as \( p \) increases, the probability of collisions grows, and this approximation becomes increasingly inaccurate.
+Notably, this increase in event collisions is primarily influenced by \( p \) and remains independent of the number of trials \( n \).
+Consequently, the Poisson approximation is effective only for small values of \( p \), and its accuracy diminishes as \( p \) approaches larger values, regardless of the size of \( n \).

 ## Project Structure

 - **`calculate_differences.py`**: This script calculates the differences between binomial and Poisson distributions using various statistical metrics.
 It stores the results in a CSV file (`distribution_differences.csv`).